 - disruption of the absorption of other amino acids, especially methionine.

-Long-term consumption of more than 2000 mg per day may increase the level of homocysteine – a marker of cardiovascular risks.
+Long-term consumption of more than 2000 mg per day may increase homocysteine levels—a marker of cardiovascular risks.
 Therefore, exceeding safe dosages without medical supervision is not recommended.

 How to Maintain Optimal Levels